spacepy/spacepy/Doc/source/install_windows.rst

 The SpacePy team currently provides binary "wheels" via PyPI so it can be installed on Windows without a compiler.
-Binaries are provided for Python 2.7 and 3.6 through 3.9 in 64-bit and 32-bit variants for each.
+Binaries are provided for Python 3.6 through 3.10 in 64-bit and 32-bit variants for each.
 ``pip install spacepy`` should find and install these binaries.

-32-bit Windows binaries will be discontinued with SpacePy 0.3, so installing 32-bit SpacePy will require :ref:`compiling <windows_compiling>`.

 Our recommended (but not required) Python distribution is `Anaconda
 <https://docs.anaconda.com/anaconda/>`_ running 64-bit